drexjj/sBITX-toolbox64/README.md

 - sBITX Macro Manager: An application to create, edit, and copy macros using predefined macros.
 - sBITX Log Exporter: An application that allows logs to be selected and downloaded in ADIF.
 - sBITX USB Headset Controller: An application that allows you to use USB audio devices like a headset, headphones, or microphone.
-- sBITX Voice Keyer: An application that allows you to record, store, and transmit prerecorded voice messages commonly used in contests, DXing, POTA activations, and more.
+- sBITX Voice Keyer: An application that allows you to record, store, and transmit prerecorded voice messages commonly used for contests, DXing, POTA activations.etc with the press of a button.
+- sBitx Time Keeper: A utility that syncs the real-time clock (RTC) module inside your sBitx transceiver to the system clock or accurate time source.
+Useful for off-network communications and data modes.

 **Please note that this version of sBITX-toolbox is currently compiled as a 64bit application.
 We offer a 32bit version [HERE](https://github.com/drexjj/sBITX-toolbox).**